You can find more information about Ticino in our article Hiking in Ticino with 30 mountain railroads.

 - Punta di Larescia (also known as Cima di Gorda or "Pilon")

-From here you can reach the A2 freeway in two kilometers.
-Mendrisio, Lake Maggiore or Lake Como can be reached quickly.
-The mountain landscape of San Giorgio is ideal for hiking.
+From here you can reach the A2 freeway in two km.
+Mendrisio, Lake Maggiore or Lake Como are quickly reached via it.
+For hiking the mountain landscape of San Giorgio is wonderful.

 Arrival and location